rt2zz/redux-persist/README.md

 })

 /**
-persist store will immediately begin reading from localStorage and dispatching rehydrate actions for each key in the store.
+persist store will immediately begin reading from disk and dispatching rehydrate actions for each key in the store. autoRehydrate will handle these actions automatically.
+If you need a custom handler add it in your reducer roughly as follows:
 **/

-//... elsewhere in your reducer export default function myReducer(state, action) {
-  switch (action.type) {
 case REHYDRATE:
-    if(action.key === 'myReducer') return {...state, ...action.data}
+  if(action.key === 'myReducer'){

-    return state
-  default:
-    return state
+    //remove transient state
+    delete action.data.someTransientKey

+    //expire old data
+    if(action.data.someCache.date < Date.getTime() - 1000*60*60){
+      delete action.data.someCache
     }

+    //update something
+    action.data.initializationTime = Date.getTime()

+    return {...state, ...action.data}
   }
+  return state
 ```

 ##API